The Princess in the Chest

 The Princess in the Chest, also known as The Princess in the Coffin (Danish: Prinsessen i Kisten) is a Danish fairy tale.
-Andrew Lang included it in The Pink Fairy Book.
+Andrew Lang included an altered translation of it in The Pink Fairy Book (1897).
+J. Grant Cramer included a full translation in Danish Fairy Tales (1919).

 Another tale of this type is La Ramée and the Phantom.

 Synopsis

 A king left his queen because they were childless and told her if she did not have a child by the time he returned, in a year, he would part with her.
 An old woman advised her to eat a bud from a bush.
 She would have a daughter.
 The old woman would give her a nurse, who must raise the girl without anyone else seeing her until she was fourteen.
 The queen did as she said, but when the fourteen years were one day short of complete, the king went to see her.
 The princess said that now she would die.
 The king had his choice of a pestilence, a long and bloody war, or putting her body in a wooden coffin and setting a sentinel over it every day for a year.
 He did not believe it, but chose the coffin.
 The next morning, she was dead.
 He did as she directed, but every night, the sentinel vanished.
-Soon, the story was that the princess's ghost ate whoever it was, and soldiers deserted rather than take on the duty.
+Soon, the story was that the princess ate whoever it was, and soldiers deserted rather than take on the duty.
 The king got more by offering rewards, but no one ever received it.

 One day, a smith named Christian came to the capital looking for work.
 Soldiers got him to agree to the job, because he had gotten drunk.
 When the drink wore off, he tried to flee, but a little man stopped him and told him to stay in the pulpit until the coffin lid slammed.
-He went into the pulpit, and at midnight, the princess came out and howled, demanding the sentinel.
+He went into the pulpit, and at midnight, the princess, "covered in quills like a porcupine," came out and howled, demanding the sentinel.
 She saw him in the pulpit but could not get up after him.
 Finally, she had to go back to the coffin.